awsdocs/amazon-s3-userguide/doc_source/s3-glacier-select-sql-reference-select.md

 ## FROM Clause<a name="s3-glacier-select-sql-reference-from"></a>

-Amazon S3 Select and S3 Glacier Select support the following forms of the `FROM` clause:
+Amazon S3 Select supports the following forms of the `FROM` clause:

 ```
 FROM table_name